 GETTING IT DONE

 No-one feels like bashing out hill sprints or 50 burpees in a row.
 You do it because you know how great you’ll feel afterwards.
 How much faster, stronger and more competitive you’ll be.

 Your emotional state depends on innumerable factors outside of your control: what you’ve eaten, how much sleep you’ve had, how loved and appreciated you feel, if it’s sunny outside or cold and grey, if you’ve just received good or bad news.

-If we allowed ourselves to be dictated to by our feelings, we’d never get anything difficult or important done.
+If we allowed ourselves always to be dictated to by our feelings, we’d never get anything difficult or important done.

 DR SHOMA MORITA’S WISDOM

 Accept your feelings, know your purpose and do what needs to be done.

 That’s it.
 Nothing could be simpler.
 You need to do some yoga?
 Just do it.
 Do one pose.
 Practice for 5 minutes.
 No excuses.
 No-one said you have to do it well.
 No-one said that you’ll experience mind-blowing benefits after each session.
 You just do it.
 Then, when you’ve done it a few times, you’ll have established the habit and you don’t need to worry about your feelings anymore.
 Your actions will be automatic and you won’t have to go to battle with your mind every time you want to do a little stretching.